The World’s Leading Home + Housewares Show

 1950

-The show’s name changes to the National Housewares and Home Appliance Manufacturers Exhibit.
+The Show’s name changes to the National Housewares and Home Appliance Manufacturers Exhibit.

 1961

-With the new McCormick Place, NHMA holds both semi-annual shows in Chicago.
+With the new McCormick Place, NHMA holds both semi-annual Shows in Chicago.

 1967

-On Saturday, January 15, the night before the opening of NHMA’s National Housewares Exhibit, a fire spreads rapidly from one exhibitor’s booth and destroys McCormick Place.
-After the catastrophe, the show is held at Chicago’s International Amphitheatre from June 12-16, where it continues for three years.
+On Sunday, January 15, the night before the opening of NHMA’s National Housewares Exhibit, a fire spreads rapidly from one exhibitor’s booth and destroys McCormick Place.
+Within a few hours, damage is determined to be more costly than the Great Chicago Fire of 1871.

 1971